Concurrent Alcohol and Meth Abuse

 The Matrix Model is a commonly used addiction treatment program for those suffering from addictions to stimulants like methamphetamine.
 In this type of program, the therapist serves as both a coach and a teacher and focuses on fostering an empowering environment that increases self-esteem and fosters feelings of dignity.
 Some elements of the program include:

 - Self-help program participation.

 - Relapse prevention.

 - Urine tests.

 - Relapse analysis.

 Below are some eye-opening statistics associated with alcohol and methamphetamine use from the National Institute on Drug Abuse (NIDA):

 - 440,000 individuals reported methamphetamine use in the past month.

 - In 2012, the average age of a new meth user was just under 20 years old.

-- Over 100,000 emergency department visits in 2011 were associated with methamphetamine use, which is a decrease since 2004.
+- Over 100,000 emergency department visits in 2011 were associated with methamphetamine use, showing a decrease since 2004.